Coronavirus: Germany toughens restrictions as it enters 'decisive' phase | DW | 14.10.2020

 The federal and state governments have agreed on "considerable restrictions" on contact between citizens in view of the increasing number of COVID-19 cases.

-Limits will be imposed on the numbers of people at private events if an area records more than 35 new infections per 100,000 people over seven days, and even more stringent caps if that number exceeds 50.

-The measures were agreed following an eight-hour meeting between German Chancellor Angela Merkel and the country's 16 state premiers.
+The measures, which include limits on the number of people at private gatherings and a curfew for bars and restaurants in areas deemed hotspots, were agreed following an eight-hour meeting between German Chancellor Angela Merkel and the country's 16 state premiers.

 "I am convinced that what we do now will be decisive for how we come through this pandemic," Merkel said.